Diamond Foundry

-Diamond Foundry is a producer of lab grown diamonds in San Francisco, California, USA.
-Diamond Foundry claims that its lab-grown diamonds are of similar quality to natural diamonds and are more environmentally sustainable, as they do not require the extraction and processing of diamonds from the earth.
+Diamond Foundry is a producer of lab grown diamonds based in San Francisco, California, USA.

 History

 Diamond Foundry was founded in 2012 by Martin Roscheisen and Jeremy Scholz.
 The company raised approximately $315 million in funding from various investors, including $200 million from Fidelity, Sun Microsystems and Google founding investor Andy Bechtolsheim, iPod co-creator Tony Fadell, eBay founding president Jeff Skoll, Twitter founder Evan Williams, Facebook co-founder Andrew McCollum, actor Leonardo DiCaprio, and businessman Jean Pigozzi.

 In November 2016, the company purchased Vrai and Oro, a jewelry brand founded by entrepreneur Vanessa Stofenmacher.
 In 2020, they rebranded as VRAI, and in 2021, opened a showroom in Los Angeles, California.

 In March 2022, Diamond Foundry announced a lawsuit against the United States Trade Office in response to trade tariffs put in place against China.
 The company claimed the tariffs penalize businesses to an excessive degree for using polishing services in China.

+In November 2025 they announced a new factory in Spain.